hgdev-ch/toposuite-android/README.md

     * circular elements resolution

 Data, such as points, may be imported into the application.
-Supported input files are CSV (with ";" as a separator for now), LTOP and PTP.
+Supported input files are CSV, LTOP and PTP.
 The list of points can be exported to CSV and shared through e-mail, etc.

-It is currently available in English and French (German planned).
+It is available in English, French, German and Italian.

 ## LIMITATIONS